eeatem/gittest/readme.txt

 Git is a distributed version control system.
 Git is free software.
 Git is good also.
-Create a new branch is very quick AND simple.
+Create a new branch is very quick & simple.